-Fairfax owns 30,000,000 Multiple Voting Shares and 5,279,489 Subordinate Voting Shares.
-As of March 5, 2021, the Multiple Voting Shares and Subordinate Voting Shares owned or controlled by Fairfax or its subsidiaries collectively represent approximately 53.3% of the voting rights of the Company and a 32.3% equity interest in the Company.
-As of March 5, 2020, Fairfax, through its subsidiaries, owns 54.1% of the Multiple Voting Shares and owns or controls approximately 9.8% of the Subordinate Voting Shares.
+Fairfax owns 30,000,000 Multiple Voting Shares, 5,302,912 Subordinate Voting Shares, and 3,000,000 warrants exercisable for one Subordinate Voting Share each.
+As of March 22, 2022, the Multiple Voting Shares and Subordinate Voting Shares owned or controlled by Fairfax or its subsidiaries collectively represent approximately 53.3% of the voting rights of the Company and a 32.6% equity interest in the Company (on an undiluted basis).
+As of March 22, 2022, Fairfax, through its subsidiaries, owns 54.1% of the Multiple Voting Shares and owns or controls approximately 10.05% of the Subordinate Voting Shares.